Brand Name Twinrix Common Name hepatitis A vaccine - hepatitis B vaccine

 In general, most people do not require a booster dose as this vaccine can provide protection for a lifetime.
 However, some people, such as those with weakened immune systems, may require a booster dose.
 Your doctor will advise you whether a booster dose is needed.

-The vaccine should be refrigerated until it is used.
+The vaccine should be refrigerated and protected from light until it is used.
 It must not freeze, or it will have to be discarded.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.